-This gives you the choice of just creating a normal blog posts, such as this one.
+This gives you the choice of just creating normal blog posts, such as this one.
 Or allows you to create a mini funnel or possibly a capture page within a post.

 Plugins - SEO

-This is all well and good, but I have found from experience, that funnels usually work a lot better with Ads, because the content on funnel pages are usually so thin that they just don't have a chance to rank against a full site.
+This is all well and good, but I have found from experience, that funnels usually work a lot better with Ads.
+The content on funnel pages is usually so thin that they don't have a chance to rank against a full site.